Weaning toddler. It ain’t easy.

 Once I made the decision, there was no turning back.
 When the moments came when Griffin wanted to nurse, I dug deep and found other ways to comfort him.
 Cuddling, singing, foot rubs.
 Especially the foot rubs.
 I give him one every night before bed.

-Did you wean your child?
-Did they self-wean?
-How did it go down?
+Did you intentionally wean your toddler?
+Or did they self-wean?
+How did it all go down?
 And at what age?
 Share with us in the comments below.